How about this great headline here in the Los Angeles Times?

 They'll be taking notes and watching.

-Their experts want to meet with these new leaders.
+Their experts want to meet with these new leaders, the newbies, help them reinforce their conservative policies and instincts.

-That's one of the many reasons why we support heritage.
+That's one of the many reasons why we support Heritage.

-One of the biggest thrills of uh my career was the first time I was invited to speak there.
+One of the biggest thrills of my career was the first time I was invited to speak there.

-I really, I could not believe I'd been invited to speak at a Heritage Foundation.
+Really, I could not believe I'd been invited to speak at a Heritage Foundation.

 I mean, they're a bunch of scholars, and I clearly am not that kind of scholar.